flawlesstech/squadgoals/ideas/README.md

 All ideas will be considered and discussed rationally.
 Corporate interests do not belong at Flawless.
 Feminism does.

+If you contribute and are accepted, please feel free to add yourself to the [Contributor list](../_organizers.md#contributors)!

 ---

 - [format](format.md) - Format for the conference